devops-ontap/LTRAPP3000/LTRAPP3000-AWS-Lab-Guide.md

 Learning Challenge #2 - 15 min
 ==============================
 - [] Create a new task to deploy another vmanage server using the code via your pipeline - first use an automation task.
 When it succeeds, add it to your pipeline and deploy again.
+- [] Add the new vmanage servers to your SDWAN (you may use GUI if your code doesn't work)

 Summary
 ======